khansen/gbdev/articles/porting-nes-sound-engine/index.md

 | $fe | offset | Go to the given offset in the order table. |
 | $ff | - | Stop the track. |

-The Game Boy engine so far only implements the $fe command ("Go to"), and it does so only partially (it cheats by just restarting the whole program!).
+The Game Boy engine so far only implements the $fe command ("Go to offset").
 The other commands haven't been needed.
 In practice, there aren't many cases where looping a part of the order yields any benefit.
 Given the following "plain"
 order: